andfaulkner/env-var-helpers/README.md

     if (logGtEqlVerbose) console.log('Display some mostly unneccessary info if LOG_LEVEL is "silly" or "verbose"');

+## isSilly
+true if process.env.LOG_LEVEL is set to 'silly'

+## isVerbose
+true if process.env.LOG_LEVEL is set to 'verbose'

 ## isTestMode
 Is true if process.env.TEST_MODE was set to true.